tersesystems/echopraxia/docs/faq.md

-## Statement of Intent
+# Freqently Asked Questions

+## Is this a replacement for SLF4J and/or Log4J?

 **Echopraxia is not a replacement for SLF4J**.
 It is not an attempt to compete with Log4J2 API, JUL, commons-logging for the title of "one true logging API" and restart the [logging mess](https://techblog.bozho.net/the-logging-mess/).
 SLF4J won that fight [a long time ago](https://www.semanticscholar.org/paper/Studying-the-Use-of-Java-Logging-Utilities-in-the-Chen-Jiang/be39720a72f04c92b9aece9548171d5fa3a627e6).

-Echopraxia is a structured logging API.
-It is an appropriate solution **when you control the logging implementation** and have decided you're going to do structured logging, e.g. a web application where you've decided to use [logstash-logback-encoder](https://github.com/logfellow/logstash-logback-encoder) already.
+Echopraxia is a structured logging API -- it gives the user the ability to provide structured input directly from the application.
+It is an appropriate solution **when you control the logging implementation** and have decided you're going to do structured logging output, e.g. a web application where you've decided to use [logstash-logback-encoder](https://github.com/logfellow/logstash-logback-encoder).

 SLF4J is an appropriate solution **when you do not control the logging output**, e.g. in an open-source library that could be used in arbitrary situations by anybody.